gaosa/jarvis/jarvis/README.md

 Try typing some commands after `>`, and hit `Enter`!

-Currently your command will be stored, and some fake results will be provided.
+Your command will be parsed and some results will be returned.